CodeForAfrica/BornPerfect.AFRICA/_posts/2018-02-05-kenyan-man-who-dares-to-challenge-circumcision.md

 He knew his first assignment was to ensure that his two younger daughters escaped the knife because he was now more informed on women’s rights.

-“Mimi na boma yangu tumeamua kuuasi ukeketaji (My family has decided to say no to female circumcision),” he says.
+“Mimi na boma yangu tumeamua kuuasi ukeketaji (My family has decided to say no to female circumcision,)” he says.

-The father of six is now a champion for girls’ rights, particularly calling on the community members to end FGM.
+The father of six is now a champion for girls’ rights, particularly calling on the community members to end FGM.cs

 “I have also been calling on the men to have their sons circumcised at a health facility for their own health benefits.
 But they believe that unless one has been cut by a traditional circumciser through the Kuria traditional practices, the cut is not any meaningful,” he says.